-The Devil's Darning Needle certainly sounds menacing.
-Members of the carnivorous order Odonata have large, toothed mandibles, but despite their fierce appearance, they are anything but threatening.
+The "Devil's darning needle" certainly sounds menacing.
+Dragonflies, members of the carnivorous order Odonata, have large, toothed mandibles that might also look menacing at scale.
+But despite their fierce appearance, they are anything but threatening.
 In fact, from the nymph stage to the adult stage, the dragonfly has a significant, positive ecological impact.

-Early Life and Contributions
+Early Life and Benefits of Dragonflies

 Adult Dragonflies and Contributions